dosbox-staging/dosbox-staging/DOCUMENTATION.md

 ## Deploying the website & documentation

-The website and documentation are deployed via the  [Deploy website][deploy-website] GitHub Action.
+The website and documentation are deployed via the  [Deploy website][deploy-website] GitHub workflow.
 This will generate the website from the MkDocs sources and push the generated content into our [organisation-level GitHub Pages repo][dosbox-github-pages].
 The changes should automatically appear on the [https://dosbox-staging.github.io/][website] project website